Artemis Design Co. Glossary

 a palm tree native to tropical Africa and Madagascar, with a short trunk and leaves that may grow up to 60 feet (18 m) long.-the fiber from the raffia leaves, used for making items such as hats, baskets, and mats.

-- a heelless slipper, typically in oriental style.
+- a heelless slipper, typically very pointy, and traditionally canary yellow.